 Spring is also my favorite season.
-Of course I love it for the colors it chooses to offer us – and they are a blessing for any photographer.
-I also love it for the nice weather, affordable accommodation and lack of crowds.
+Of course, I love it for the colors it chooses to offer us – and they are a blessing for any photographer.
+On top of that, spring is amazing because of the nice weather, affordable accommodation, and lack of crowds.

-London can be pricy during any month but shoulder season means you won’t be paying premium rates.
+London can be pricy during any month but shoulder season means you won’t be paying premium rates plus you can enjoy the many free things to do.
 And the flowers start to bloom in March, so you’d be in for some colorful walks in the parks.
 Of course, you can also plan some trips to the country side.

 I have visited Budapest in spring and I must say I loved every single second of the trip.
 The weather is lovely , especially when you consider that summer can bring 35-40C easily.
 The crowds haven’t arrived yet and there are still places which you can visit for free.
 Accommodation is cheaper than during the summer and you can afford to stay in “premium” locations such as Vaci utca.